 Safety in Malaga

-Spain is officially, one of the safest countries in the world (at least, according to the 2019 Global Peace Index).
+Spain is safe to visit; it’s officially one of the safest countries in the world (at least, according to the 2019 Global Peace Index).

-Another good way to prevent pickpockets is to simply have nothing in your pockets to begin with – we’re talking money belt; we can recommend the Active Roots Security Belt for that.
+Another good way to prevent pickpockets is to simply have nothing in your pockets to begin with.
+We’re talking money belts: we recommend the Active Roots Security Belt for that.

 Violent crime is rare, but it’s still not a very good idea to go wandering around quiet, poorly lit streets by yourself after dark.
 Malaga, however, like most of Spain, is a relatively nocturnal city and you will see people eating, drinking and socialising late into the night – even families.
 This should put your mind at ease.